 “The Running of the Bulls is a thrilling dash of emotion that takes place on the very thin line of life and death.
 Are you daring enough to take your chances with the bulls?”

-The best spot to view the race is from an elevated balcony that hugs the sideline of the course.
+The bull run itself actually only takes up five minutes of each day during the festival.
+The best spot to view the Pamplona bull run is from a private balcony that hugs the sideline of the course.
 Grabbing a seat here requires planning far in advance and at a hefty price.
 For a cheaper alternative, get to the race well before the start time (8:00 A.M.).
 From there you can stake your position anywhere on the side of the street and enjoy a front-row view.

-Want to party at Running of the Bulls with hundreds of like-minded people?
+Want to party with hundreds of like-minded people?

 Camping accommodation (pre-erected, twin share tent w/ mattress and sleeping bag)